10 Best Herbal Decoctions For Knee Pain

 Equisetum arvense, commonly known as field horsetail, has been traditionally used in herbal medicine for its potential anti-inflammatory and analgesic properties.

-However, it is important to consult with a healthcare professional before using horsetail decoctions, as they may interact with certain medications or have side effects in some individuals.
+While some studies suggest its efficacy, it is important to consult with a healthcare professional before using Equisetum arvense for knee pain, as it may interact with certain medications or have side effects.

 achillea millefolium decoction